-Because Gentiles were never under the law.
-Anything and everything pertaining to Temple worship and the Mosaic Law was given to Jews for Jews only.
+Because Gentiles were never under the Mosaic law.
+Anything and everything pertaining to Temple worship and the Mosaic Law were given to Jews for Jews only.

 You Can’t Mix Law and Grace

 The problem is that Christendom has chosen to mix law and grace in both the salvation message and doctrine for the Church.
 This mixing of Christ earthly ministry, which was all under the Mosaic Law and Temple worship.
-With the message of the gospel of grace, that the risen Lord gave to Paul 11 years after the cross has led to a great division in the Body of Christ.
+With the message of the gospel of grace, that the risen Lord gave to Paul 11 years after the cross has led to a great division, confusion and hundreds of denominations in the Body of Christ.

 So the importance of knowing when salvation was apart from the law should be self-evident but unfortunately, it isn’t.
 Because most in Christendom refuse to believe what Christ revealed to Paul.
 That we are not under the law but under grace.